 Come to Daddy – Aphex Twin

 It says I have to list films, but I’m putting a music video in here.
 The tone and palette of this video affected me more in six minutes than most films do in two hours.
 When I first saw it I didn’t know where to look or how to erase the images from my memory.
 Nope.
 They are always there.
 Cool blue images with small children and grotesque faces.
 It was like cinema from another part of my brain.
 A very dark and uneven place I didn’t know was there.

 This film is already about a dream.
 So I am kind of cheating.
-But the imagery lingers in the mind as thought they were your own memories from a trauma that took place long, long ago.
+But the imagery lingers in the mind as though they were your own memories from a trauma that took place long, long ago.
 The camera moves are precise but not cold.
-The takes are long but not annoyingly self conscious.
+The takes are long but not annoyingly self-conscious.
 Andrei Tarkovsky is obviously the man.
 But this film firmly plants him in the legend category.

 I’m not much of a sci-fi kind of guy but this film is beautiful.
-The collision of man made and nature it at the crux of it’s beauty as rain and golden sunsets wash over malfunctioning technology.
+The collision of man-made and nature is at the crux of its beauty as rain and golden sunsets wash over malfunctioning technology.
 2001: A Space Odyssey was stark and controlled.
 Star Wars was campy and awesome.
-But Blade Runner seems like the origin of poetic post modernism in futuristic settings.
+But Blade Runner seems like the origin of poetic postmodernism in futuristic settings.
 I saw this film recently and had no idea that it had defined so much of what I try and achieve in parts of my commercial work.
 The layering of glass and neon lights create all kinds of refractions.
 Light textures bounce around the lens in a way that feels very rich and painterly.
-In a weird way I would say that many French perfume commercials have Blade Runner to thank for their aesthetic.
+In a weird way, I would say that many French perfume commercials have Blade Runner to thank for their aesthetic.
 Bonjour.